CostaFernando/ALLM/projects/automatic-content-tagging/README.md

 - `ENEM_tagged_questions.csv` - This file contains tagged questions from the ENEM exams.
 The columns include:

   - `Year`: The year the exam was administered
+  - `Discipline`: The general discipline or subject area associated with the question
   - `SG_AREA`: The knowledge area associated with the question.
 The possible values are:
     - CH: Humanities
     - CN: Natural Sciences